 Let’s take the example of an online tax return.
 Anyone who wants to participate in the system registers for it and becomes part of the network.
 A part of the database is then stored encrypted on his computer.
 This is not your own data, but quite arbitrary selected records.
 The data center naturally has a key with which everything can be put together in order to carry out an evaluation.
 However, the key cannot be hacked because it is generated anew with every query.
 As of today, the system is absolutely secure.
 The citizen sends his tax return, then receives a code.
 This enables him to track who is currently processing the tax return, who has accessed it, etc. Overall, the consumer will hardly notice which technology is behind it – he makes his online tax return as before.
 The difference is just under the hood.
 The engine is called a blockchain.

 The potential of the blockchain is huge.
-In the beginning, it was a product for

-	the financial industry – fintech, banks, and insurance companies.
-Technology has

-	already grown out of this niche.
-If even authorities are not averse, this is

-	strong evidence of the level of maturity of the technology.
-And anyone who has

-	ever used bitcoins knows how well and easily the technology works.
-For

-	companies, this means: Now is the time to take advantage of this groundbreaking
+In the beginning, it was a product for the financial industry – fintech, banks, and insurance companies.
+Technology has already grown out of this niche.
+If even authorities are not averse, this is strong evidence of the level of maturity of the technology.
+And anyone who has ever used bitcoins knows how well and easily the technology works.
+For companies, this means: Now is the time to take advantage of this groundbreaking technology!

-	technology!
 It still offers opportunities and possibilities.

-	Author Bio: Harnil Oza is CEO of Hyperlink InfoSystem, one of the leading app

-	development companies in New York and India, having a team of the top app

-	developers who deliver the best mobile solutions mainly on Android and iOS

-	platforms.
-He regularly contributes his knowledge on leading blogging sites.
+Author Bio: Harnil Oza is CEO of Hyperlink InfoSystem, one of the leading app development companies in New York and India, having a team of top app developers who deliver the best mobile solutions mainly on Android and iOS platforms.
+He regularly contributes his knowledge to leading blogging sites.